Safiq Rahim: Malaysia U-23

 Safiq was called up by Malaysia U-23 national coach K.Rajagobal for 2009 Southeast Asian Games in Vientiane, Laos.
-In that tournament, he captained the team throughout the campaign and scoring 3 goals to assist the national U-23 sides to win the gold medal for the first time after 20 years since the team won it in 1989.
+He scored 3 goals to assist the national U-23 sides to win the gold medal for the first time after 20 years since the team won it in 1989.

 Senior

 Safiq has represented Malaysia since 2005.
 He earned his first full international cap against Myanmar in the 2007 ASEAN Football Championship in January 2007 at age 20.
-Since then he only made appearances with the under-23 national team.
+Since then, he only made appearances with the under-23 national team.
 He scored his first international senior goal in an unofficial friendly match against Zimbabwe on 12 July 2009.

 Safiq scored twice from a free kick in a friendly against Singapore on 8 and 12 June 2012 consecutively.
 On 16 October 2012, he scored another goal, again from a free kick in a 3–0 win over Hong Kong.

 On 27 January 2015, FIFA.com has published an article about his expertise in taking a free kick after skippering his side to a runners-up finish in 2014 AFF Suzuki Cup.
 Safiq who also the top-scorer during the tournament has scored 5 goals from set pieces.

 On 12 July 2016, Safiq announced his retirement from international football via his football club's website and Facebook page.
 He retired from national team alongside fellow club teammate, Aidil Zafuan.

-On 29 March 2017, Safiq announced to come back from retirement after club owner Johor Darul Ta'zim FC became the new president of FAM and also to contribute his experience and skill he gathered from his club for his lovely national team.
+On 29 March 2017, Safiq announced to come back from retirement after club owner Johor Darul Ta'zim FC became the new president of FAM and also to contribute his experience and skill he gathered from his club for his national team.
 Once he made a comeback, the national team became more spirit with a short pass, (tiki-taka) playing style.

 On 10 October 2017, Safiq was shown a straight red card 2019 AFC Asian Cup qualifying match away to Hong Kong for stamping on Daniel Cancela.
-Malaysia lost the match 0-2.
+Malaysia lost the match 0–2.

 Safiq is also part of the Malaysian team that qualified for the 2023 AFC Asian Cup.
 He played 2 matches against Turkmenistan and Bahrain in Third Round Group E Qualification.